 One of the most unique casino scams of all time came from a pair of college students from the University of California Santa Cruz in the 1970s with an eye for technology and a penchant for shoes.
 The duo created a unique computerized sneaker that would allow one player to both read and affect the outcome of roulette wheels.
 A second player would receive the information via computerized signals in a second set of high-tech shoes.

-Though the pair managed to swindle large sums of Online Casino money from several casinos throughout the years, enjoying a 144 percent return on their bets, the heist wasn’t exactly what one could call “easy” money.
+Though the pair managed to swindle large sums of online roulette Singapore money from several casinos throughout the years, enjoying a 144 percent return on their bets, the heist wasn’t exactly what one could call “easy” money.
 Working with the technology of the day, the criminals signaled one another via painful electric shocks to the foot, some of which were allegedly strong enough to singe the wearer’s socks.
 Perhaps this was what tipped off casino staff, as the crew was eventually caught red-handed and sore-footed.

 Without a Trace